aws/pgactive/doc/bdr-configuration-variables.md

     logged to the bdr.bdr_conflict_history table.
 See Conflict logging for details.
 Requires a server reload to take effect.

+`bdr.log_conflicts_to_logfile` (`boolean`)

+    This boolean option controls whether detected BDR conflicts get logged to the PostgreSQL log file.
+See Conflict logging for details.
+Requires a server reload to take effect.

 `bdr.synchronous_commit` (`boolean`)

     This boolean option controls whether the